CiscoDevNet/iOAM/M-Anycast/README.md

 1. The client desires to establish a TCP session to the service which is desribed by an Anycast address.
 The client sends out a TCP SYN.
-The TCP SYN is received by the M-Anycast server and replicated to a subset of the available service instances.
+The TCP SYN is received by the M-Anycast node and replicated to a subset of the available service instances.
    The TCP SYNs are steered towards the chosen set of service instances using Segment Routing Policy.
-In addition, the M-Anycast server adds IOAM meta-data to the TCP SYN so that packet level telemetry information such as network delay, TCP host stack delay, server or service load information, or application response time can be measured and propagated back to the M-Anycast server.
+In addition, the M-Anycast node adds IOAM meta-data to the TCP SYN so that packet level telemetry information such as network delay, TCP host stack delay, server or service load information, or application response time can be measured and propagated back to the M-Anycast node.
-2. The servers respond with a TCP ACK back to the M-Anycast server (the responses are also steered towards the M-Anycast server using segment routing policy).
-The M-Anycast server uses the IOAM meta-data contained in the TCP SYN-ACK to choose the "optimal" SYN-ACK received.
-Selection can be based on criteria such as shortest server to M-Anycast server delay, shortest application response time within the server, load-information of the server, etc.
+2. The servers respond with a TCP ACK back to the M-Anycast node (the responses are also steered towards the M-Anycast node using segment routing policy).
+The M-Anycast node uses the IOAM meta-data contained in the TCP SYN-ACK to choose the "optimal" SYN-ACK received.
+Selection can be based on criteria such as shortest server to M-Anycast node delay, shortest application response time within the server, load-information of the server, etc.
    The server sends the chosen TCP SYN-ACK back to the client.
    All other SYN-ACKs will be dropped and a RST is sent to those